Aakanshi-Sharma/laptop-price-predictor/README.md

 ## Overview

-It is the application that predicts the price of price having various properties.
+It is the application that provides a tentative price of laptop according to the user configurations.